 Keywords: sourdough discard breakfast pockets recipe, sourdough discard, breakfast pockets

-How These Sourdough Breakfast Pockets Became My Morning Obsession
+How These Sourdough Discard Breakfast Pockets Became My Morning Obsession

-I still remember the first time I tucked scrambled eggs and cheddar into a soft dough made from sourdough discard.
-It was a snowy Sunday, and we were out of bread, low on groceries, but high on starter discard after a week of feeding.
-I didn’t want to waste it throwing it out always feels wrong, like tossing away potential.
-So I rolled it out, stuffed it with breakfast basics, sealed the edges, and baked.
-What emerged was golden, puffy, and utterly cozy.
-My kids called them “breakfast pillows,” and I’ve been hooked ever since.
+I still remember the first time I tucked scrambled eggs and sharp cheddar into a soft dough made from leftover sourdough discard.
+It was a snowy Sunday, and we were out of bread, low on groceries, but high on discard after a week of feeding the starter.
+Throwing it out felt wasteful, like tossing away potential.
+So I rolled it out, filled it with breakfast basics, sealed the edges, and baked.

-Because in my kitchen, sourdough isn’t just for bread days it’s for slow, savory mornings too.
+In my kitchen, sourdough isn’t just for artisan loaves.
+It’s the heart of slow, savory mornings.

 What To Know Before You Bake